Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 6/5/2023
 Started working on the RREF algorithm and the more advanced UI.
 Mainly working on logistics so far.

+### 6/6/2023
+Made additional UI improvements and asked the CS dojo for recommendations and help.

 ## Dylan Ma

 ### 5/23/2023